No. 23 Texas Tech beats CS Bakersfield 73-58 before Big 12

 Tech led 57-43 after Ramsey had a steal that he turned into a breakaway dunk with 9 minutes left.
 The Red Raiders converted 17 turnovers by Cal State Bakersfield into 26 points.

-The Roadrunners (6-9) got within 44-41 on a 3-pointer by Justin Edler-Davis with 12:54 left.
+The Roadrunners were within 44-41 on a 3-pointer by Edler-Davis with 12:54 left.
 But they had three bad-pass turnovers in just under three minutes that led to seven points in the Tech run.
-Ramsey had another steal that resulted in a fastbreak layup by Kyler Edwards, and Ramsey made a 3-pointer after Davide Moretti’s steal.
+Ramsey had another steal that resulted in a fastbreak layup by Edwards, and Ramsey made a 3-pointer after Davide Moretti’s steal.

 BIG PICTURE

-Cal-State Bakersfield: The Roadrunners were able to stay close before Tech went on the deciding run. ...
-Bakersfield has never beaten a Top 25 team, and this is the second year in a row with a road loss against a ranked Big 12 team — the 2018-19 season opened with a loss at then-No. 20 TCU.
+Cal-State Bakersfield: The Roadrunners have never beaten a Top 25 team, and this is the second year in a row with a road loss against a ranked Big 12 team — the 2018-19 season opened with a loss at then-No. 20 TCU.

 Texas Tech: The Red Raiders have won four games in a row, a streak that started with a win over then-No. 1 Louisville. ...
-Texas Tech’s nonconference home winning streak started in December 2013 and trails Butler’s 57-game streak. ...
-The Red Raiders are 7-0 at home this season and have won 14 straight there.
-They are 57-5 overall at home under fourth-year coach Chris Beard, 34-0 against non-conference teams.
+The Red Raiders are 57-5 overall at home under Beard, 34-0 against non-conference teams.

 POLL IMPLICATIONS